 As you can see from the graph, both inbound and outbound traffic fell off almost entirely in the region.
 We realized our mistake and reverted the rate limit.
 In some cases, the rate limit also affected BGP announcements that setup routes to our network.
 The spikes on the graph you see over the next hour are from the network routing rebalancing in the region.

 We have been working to automate more and more of our attack mitigation.
-For most manual changes that could affect our network we have sanity checks in place to ensure mistake don't make it into production.
+For most manual changes that could affect our network we have smoke tests in place to ensure mistake don't make it into production.
 The events of today have exposed one more place we need to put such checks in place.
-Our team worked yesterday to build additional sanity checks to protect against something similar to this happening again in the future.
+Our team worked yesterday to build additional smoke tests to protect against something similar to this happening again in the future.

 CloudFlare has grown very quickly because we provide a service many websites need in a way that is affordable and easy for anyone to implement.
 Core to what we do is ensuring the uptime and availability of our network.
 We let many of our customers down yesterday.
 We will learn from the outage and continue to work toward implementing systems that ensure our network is among the most reliable on the Internet.